-The Agencies Behind 12 Top Models
+The Agencies That Rep All Your Favorite Models

-The quintessential modeling success story goes something like this: a small-town teenager—who’s definitely tall and possibly a bit awkward—is minding her own business with friends at the mall.
-She’s in line to get a Cinnabon, when she’s approached by a scout who says she should be a model.
-Two weeks later she’s at Paris Fashion Week, walking for Chanel, Dior, and Louis Vuitton, and shooting a Saint Laurent campaign between shows.
+You hear the same old story of overnight modeling success again and again.
+A strikingly gorgeous teenager is approached by a talent scout in the mall or on Instagram.
+A whirl-wind ensues, and two weeks later she’s walking at Fashion Week, modeling the latest for Chanel, Dior, and Louis Vuitton, and shooting a Saint Laurent campaign between shows.

 What’s often missing from this fairly tale though is that before models start living the high-fashion life, they need to sign with an agency.